How To Spruce Up A Boring Doorway With Fluted Wood Trim

 Step 4: Fill in holes

-Fill in nail holes with a wood filler.
+Fill in nail holes with a wood filler or joint compound.
+(For a budget-friendly option, try this one.)
 Once dry, lightly buff the surface with fine grit sandpaper.

 Pro tip: Wood filler comes in a variety of shades to match different types of wood; pick one that matches your trim as closely as possible.
+Test it on a similar sheet of plywood first if you’re unsure.

 Step 5: Cover it up

-With a fine-tipped brush, dab on wood paint over the filler to add dimension.
+With a fine-tipped brush, dab on wood paint over the filler to add dimension to door framing.

 Pro tip: “You don’t want the paint looking too perfect,” says Krulik.
 “Changes in intensity mimic the grain of the wood.”